The Arctic

 Loss of Arctic summer sea ice effect on Northern hemisphere PDF.

-It is well known that the vast expanse of Arctic summer sea ice (and spring-summer snow) have a cooling effect on the region which moderates the climate and weather of the temperate northern hemisphere.
-This the Arctic summer air conditioner for the entire Northern hemisphere.
-The loss of the 'albedo' cooling effect will disrupt the climate and increase extreme weather northern latitudes.
-Research shows this has started already.
-Drought is projected to increase.
-Extreme cold could affect some regions at unseasonal times.
-Without an emergency response now, crop yields of the world's best food producing regions will progressively decline.
+The vast expanse of Arctic summer sea ice (and spring-summer snow) have a cooling effect on the region which moderates the climate and weather of the temperate northern hemisphere.
+This the Arctic summer air conditioner for the entire Northern hemisphere (as described by scientists).
+The loss of the 'albedo' cooling effect will disrupt the climate and increase extreme weather in northern latitudes.
+Research shows this has started already and linked to polar jet stream disturbance.

 Arctic Climate Emergency